FNIAKH/fniakh.github.io/_pages/about.md

 About me
 ======
-I am a Ph.D. candidate in actuarial mathematics at the Center of Research in Economics under the supervision of Professors Caroline Hillairet and Christian Robert.
+I am a Ph.D. candidate in actuarial mathematics in the Center of Research in Economics and Statistics (CREST) at ENSAE Paris under the supervision of Professors Caroline Hillairet and Christian Robert.
 My research focuses on risk sharing and Machine Learning with applications in actuarial science.
+Born in 1995, I come from Senegal.